dominuswebs/projects/docker/README.md

         docker run -it -p [host-port]:[container-port] [image-name]

     Container ids are long strings 3e1da2944b28b5b1027d211ac21cebe4fc3ddec34504634b69db237d60252610 but docker is smart enough to choose the correct id if we provide a few starting characters so in this case 3e1da would be enough to id that container.

+    All the container settings need to be set during the creation of the container, either by using the create or run commands.

 # Docker commands

+    Create a container

+        docker container create -it [image-name]

     Run a container